 How to use this referral program terminology guide:

 Like a Keener: Hey, we all know the type that just wants to know everything (says the person writing a terminology guide for referral programs).
 Feel free to read top to bottom and share this article with your friends to show what you just learned!

 Like a Boss: Press ctrl-F, or cmd-F for my fellow mac users, and type the word you are looking for.
 I know you have things to do, so get in and out of here as fast as you can.

 We will start with a softball here, or at least what I wish was a softball.

 1. Referral Program

 A referral program is any systematic way that your company encourages people to tell other people about your product or service.

 It is important to note that a referral program is an overarching concept and not a specific type of program.
 This means that things like affiliate programs, customer referral programs and partner programs are all referral programs.
-In polite conversation, it isn’t worth getting into the details.
+In polite conversation, it isn't worth getting into the details.
 When growing your customer base, picking the correct variation is crucial as it could be the difference between success and failure.